It’s one of the things that freelancers, independent contractors, and business owners alike fear most — dealing with clients who refuse to pay.

 - Signatures.
 This should include both parties and the date.

-Ways to mitigate the effects of payment delays
+Ways to lessen the effects of payment delays

 While some non-paying clients will bail on their bills completely, some clients who refuse to pay simply require an overdue payment letter to get them moving.
 Either way, as a business owner waiting on outstanding invoices, you need to plan accordingly.
 So what can you do?